Heather J. Hough

 A Progress Report One Year After Getting Down to Facts II

-This brief applies value-added models to student surveys in the CORE Districts to explore whether social-emotional learning (SEL) surveys can be used to measure effective classroom-level supports for SEL.
-The authors find that classrooms differ in…
+This study uses value-added models to explore whether social-emotional learning (SEL) surveys can measure effective classroom-level supports for SEL.
+Results show that classrooms differ in their effect on students' growth in self-reported SEL,…

 Findings From the First Large-Scale Panel Survey of Students